Laurier Archives and Special Collections Acquisition Policy

 Special Collections

-Laurier Archives and Special Collections collects archival material that falls into five broad categories: environmental conservation movement in Canada, Lutheranism in Canada, music in Canada, history of Waterloo Region, and Canadian polling data.
+Laurier Archives and Special Collections collects archival material that falls into five broad categories: environmental conservation movement in Canada, Evangelical Lutheran Church in Canada and its Eastern Synod, music in Waterloo Region, history of Waterloo Region, and Canadian polling data.

-Research Collecting Areas: Laurier Archives and Special Collections acquires select records documenting music in Canada.
-Laurier Archives and Special Collections selectively acquires the personal papers prominent Waterloo Region residents and organizational records of community groups.
+Research Collecting Areas: Laurier Archives and Special Collections acquires select records documenting music in Waterloo Region.
+Laurier Archives and Special Collections selectively acquires the personal papers of prominent Waterloo Region residents and organizational records of community groups.

 Rare Books